Professor, Guildhall School of Music and Drama, London

 The main influence in his musical education was with Emmanuel Zetlin in Seattle and Ramy Shevelov in Tel Aviv.

-During the 60s he moved to London, where he formed various chamber music ensembles and was a member of the Menuhin Orchestra, English Chamber Orchestra and Academy St Martins.
+During the 60s he moved to London, where he formed various chamber music ensembles and was a member of the Menuhin Orchestra, English Chamber Orchestra and Academy St Martin in the Fields.
 Since 1976, he has devoted his time to teaching and has taught at the Menuhin School, Cambridge University and at the Guildhall School where he holds the post of 'Eugène Ysaÿe International Chair of Violin'.

 His broad interest in and enthusiasm for music, past and present, have encouraged pupils in a wide range of fields, from Rachel Podger and Pavlo Beznosiuk in baroque performance to Anthony Marwood and Carolin Widmann who have championed many new works.
 Past students hold active positions in the profession, performing and teaching throughout the world.